Submit request or call to make an appointment.

-An endocardial cushion defect is a condition in where the center of the heart does not fully form before birth.
-AVCs include a combination of defects including an atrial septal defect, a ventricular septal defect and abnormalities of the atrioventricular valves (mitral and tricuspid).
+An endocardial cushion defect, or atrioventricular canal defect (AVC), is a condition in which the center of the heart does not fully form before birth.
+AVCs are a combination of defects, including an atrial septal defect (ASD), a ventricular septal defect (VSD) and abnormalities of the atrioventricular valves (mitral and tricuspid).

-Three forms of endocardial cushion defects include a partial, complete, and transitional atrioventricular canal (AVC) defects.
-A partial AVC has a malformed mitral valve and low lying atrial septal defect.
+Three forms of endocardial cushion defects include a partial, complete and transitional AVCs.
+A partial AVC has a malformed mitral valve and low lying ASD.
 A complete AVC refers to a lack of separation between the two sides of the heart — the atrial and ventricular sides.
 The two atrioventricular valves are not formed correctly.
 The child may have one large common valve in the middle of the heart, instead of one on each side of the heart.
 In addition, there are both atrial and ventricular septal defects connecting the right and left sides of the heart.
-A transitional AVC is similar to a complete canal, but the common AV valve leaflets are fused to the ventricular septum, almost creating two separate valves and a VSD closure.
+A transitional AVC is similar to a complete canal, but the common AV leaflets are fused to the ventricular septum, almost creating two separate valves and a VSD closure.

 Depending on the size of the septal defects and the resistance of the lung arteries, infants may have too much pulmonary blood flow and be at risk for congestive heart failure, or not enough pulmonary blood flow and deliver less oxygen to their body.

-The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the University of Louisville, have the skill and experience to provide a precise diagnosis of an atrioventricular canal defect and will develop a customized treatment plan for you and your child.
+The board-certified and fellowship-trained specialists at Norton Children’s Heart Institute, affiliated with the UofL School of Medicine, have the skills and experience to provide a precise diagnosis of an atrioventricular canal defect and will develop a customized treatment plan for you and your child.

 Norton Children’s Heart Institute is the leading provider of pediatric heart care in Louisville and Southern Indiana.